Out West with the Peppers

-Out West with the Peppers is a 1940 American Western comedy film.
-It is the third Five Little Peppers film.
+Out West with the Peppers is a 1940 American Western comedy film, directed by Charles Barton and produced by Jack Fier.
+It is the third film in the Five Little Peppers series.

 Plot

 Mrs. Pepper falls ill, and is told by her doctor to move to a higher climate.
 Polly writes to their Aunt Alice in Oregon, and secures an invitation for the family to live with her — although Alice's husband Jim is not happy about the intrusion.